Post job

 An assistant manager/shift manager assists managers in maintaining an establishment's smooth workflow.
 Although the extent of their responsibilities depends on their company or industry of employment, it usually includes participating in setting goals and guidelines, establishing budgets and schedules, delegating tasks among staff, and monitoring operations, solving issues should there be any.
 They also perform administrative support tasks such as coordinating with internal and external parties, preparing and processing documents, handling calls and correspondence, organizing files, and implementing policies and regulations.
 In the absence of the manager, an assistant manager assumes their responsibilities to maintain efficient operations.

-But both careers also use different skills, according to real kitchen manager resumes.
-While kitchen manager responsibilities can utilize skills like "kitchen equipment," "food handling," "fifo," and "food waste," some assistant manager/shift managers use skills like "employee engagement," "customer satisfaction," "guest service," and "payroll."
+Each career also uses different skills, according to real kitchen manager resumes.
+While kitchen manager responsibilities can utilize skills like "kitchen equipment," "food handling," "fifo," and "food waste," assistant manager/shift managers use skills like "employee engagement," "customer satisfaction," "guest service," and "payroll."

-When it comes to the differences in education between the two professions, assistant manager/shift managers tend to reach similar levels of education than kitchen managers.
+Average education levels between the two professions vary.
+Assistant manager/shift managers tend to reach similar levels of education than kitchen managers.
 In fact, they're 1.8% more likely to graduate with a Master's Degree and 0.1% less likely to earn a Doctoral Degree.

 An hourly manager will lead and supervise a team of employees.
 As an hourly manager, you will maintain the shift operations you are assigned to and keep staff informed of operational issues.
 You will be responsible for the employees' health and safety and support their professional and personal growth.
 Other duties include providing employee direction and oversight, coaching and mentoring staff, and maintaining transparent communication.
 Additionally, you are also responsible for maintaining the work schedules of employees and managing the organization's budgetary and operational activities.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from kitchen manager resumes include skills like "kitchen equipment," "fifo," "food waste," and "food safety," whereas a restaurant/bar manager might be skilled in "wine," "restaurant operations," "guest service," and "bars. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from kitchen manager resumes include skills like "kitchen equipment," "fifo," "food waste," and "food safety," whereas a restaurant/bar manager is more likely to list skills in "wine," "restaurant operations," "guest service," and "bars. "

-Restaurant/bar managers typically study at similar levels compared with kitchen managers.
+Restaurant/bar managers earn the best pay in the media industry, where they command an average salary of $52,593.
+Kitchen managers earn the highest pay from the hospitality industry, with an average salary of $48,707.Most restaurant/bar managers achieve a similar degree level compared to kitchen managers.
 For example, they're 1.6% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.

-Hourly managers reach similar levels of education when compared to kitchen managers.
-The difference is that they're 1.0% more likely to earn a Master's Degree more, and 0.1% less likely to graduate with a Doctoral Degree.
+Hourly managers reach similar levels of education compared to kitchen managers, in general.
+The difference is that they're 1.0% more likely to earn a Master's Degree, and 0.1% less likely to graduate with a Doctoral Degree.